 Many of us work alone with horses.
-I have included some videos here that will help you remain safe while working alone.
-I prefer working alone because in the event where the horse suddenly reacts, I only need to think about my safety rather than me and someone else.
-Only 1 person in a stall at a time is my rule with very few exceptions.
+I have included some videos to help you remain safe while working alone.
+I prefer working alone because, if the horse suddenly reacts, I only need to think about my safety rather than myself and someone else.
+My rule is only one person in a stall at a time, with very few exceptions.
 Remember Law 1 – a horse can kill you (or hurt you).

-This is a tiopic that will evolve into many blogs and videos over time.
+This topic will evolve into many blogs and videos over time.
 It is so important to learn the little things that keep you safe.
-They all can be considered “horsemanship” and that is covered elsewhere.
-Be sure to read and study that section as you get time.
+All safety things, big or little, are considered “horsemanship,” covered elsewhere.
+So be sure to read and study that section as you get time.

-This is a section of miscellaneous things I either use or have discovered being used as I travel from farm to farm.
-They are all for use alone even when someone else needs to come into the stall at a later point.
+This section contains miscellaneous things I either use or have discovered as I travel from farm to farm.
+They are all for use alone, even when someone else needs to come into the stall later.

 Working with both hands AND a lead in the pocket.

-What to do with horses that turn away from you.
 Horses that quickly turn away from you in a stall can easily get their hind end in alignment with you to deliver a kick that can end your life.
-This is actually one of the ever-present scenarios I protect myself against every day when I work with difficult horses.
+This is one of the ever-present scenarios I protect myself against daily when working with difficult horses.
 I have had some close calls.
 I suggest you practice this technique constantly and be vigilant of this possibility.
-Stay focused and never allow the head to get away from you.
-Remember Law 3 but even with a halter and lead on a horse, if the horse turns away from you then you have lost your connection.
+Stay focused, and never allow the head to get away from you.
+Remember Law 3, but even with a halter and lead on a horse, you have lost your connection if the horse turns away from you.

-I do not advocate the use of the twitch but there are times when it is necessary.
-For example when inserting a tube into the nasolacrimal duct for flushing the tear system as many horses don’t like this.
+I do not advocate using a twitch, but there are times when it is necessary.
+For example, when inserting a tube into the nasolacrimal duct for flushing the tear system as many horses don’t like this.
 Weighing the cost of a temporary application of a twitch WITHOUT anger versus the administration of any sedative on the health of the microbiota of the digestive system must be weighed.

-Learning how to apply a twitch correctly helps the process as most horse owners who use them have never been instructed in how to get one on without a fuss or danger to the horse or themselves.
+Learning how to apply a twitch correctly helps the process, as most horse owners who use them have never been instructed how to get one on without a fuss or danger to the horse or themselves.